byrd-laif/soilMakers/lifeStylesForChange/soilAlchemy.md

 ***One handful of healthy soil contains more micro-organisms than there are people living on earth.***

-Bokashi conserves water in the ground, nutrients are less prone to leaching and run-off because the organic nutrients literally are the soil after Bokashi fermentation is complete.
-Humus soils are not as water soluble and less prone to leaching away with watering and run-off after rains.
+Bokashi conserves water in the ground, humus soils are not as water soluble, nutrients are less prone to leaching and run-off because the organic nutrients literally are the soil after Bokashi fermentation is complete.

 #### *Benefits of Bokashi*